lakshmi2812/UNIX_shell_scripting/README.md

 Example: ```cat file1.txt file2.txt``` will output the contents of both file1.txt and file2.txt one after the other to the terminal.\
 We can number the lines in the file by using the ```-n``` option with the ```cat``` command.\
 Example: ```cat -n file1.txt``` will output the lines in file1.txt to the terminal and also give numbers to the lines in the file.\
+The ```cat``` command without any filenames given, will prompt the user for input and when the user types a new line and hts Return, it prints the newline to the terminal.\